 * Please provide us with the make, model, color and license plate information for your vehicle at least one week prior to the trip.

-The Rome Launch Site/Put-In, which is roughly 32 miles East of Jordan Valley, OR.
-The launch site is on the Owyhee River, where Hwy 95 crosses the river at Rome; there is not much else around, so it is often easy to find.
+The Rome Launch Site/Put-In, which is roughly 32 miles west of Jordan Valley, OR.
+The launch site is on the Owyhee River, where Hwy 95 crosses the river at Rome; there is not much else around, so it is not difficult to find.